smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 # DLC Levels - Aiko's Choice

 ## Nagoya City
-OBTAINABLE: NMG
+OBTAINABLE: ADD TP

 Even though you're bottlenecked by Mugen, teleports can surely save time.
 It's just a really long level which makes it difficult to pull off, and saving Yuki quickly is tough.

 ## Ise Bay
-OPTIMIZED: NMG
+OPTIMIZED: NO TP

 Teleports are not possible in this level.

 ## Toba Coastline
-OBTAINABLE: TP
+OBTAINABLE: REFINE

 There are possbile optimization in both execution and route.
 Hydewx made some optimizations to NMG since the Any% run was done, primarily to Takuma's escape.

 ## Matsuyama City 2
-OPTIMIZED: NMG
+OPTIMIZED: NO TP

 Aiko's nearest teleport is way out of the way, definitely no way that it's helpful.

 ## Hana Gakuen
-OBTAINABLE: TP
+OBTAINABLE: REFINE

 Execution can be crisped up.